yardventure/php-coding-challenge/README.md

 #### Getting started

-- CD into the `/core` folder in directory where you have cloned your fork of this repository and run `composer install`.
+- CD into the directory where you have cloned your fork of this repository and run `composer install`.
 - Run `./vendor/bin/phpunit`.
 The tests will initially fail, your task is to write the code that ensures they pass.
-- Create frontend in `/front` folder and connect it with your backend functionality.
+- Create frontend and connect it with your backend functionality.
 - Once complete, commit and push the result to a new branch.
 Pull request the branch and send us the URL to review.